MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 1. Press **F5** again to finish running the app.

-For more details about debugging in Visual Studio, see the [Debugger feature tour](../../debugger/debugger-feature-tour.md).
+For more information about debugging in Visual Studio, see the [Debugger feature tour](../../debugger/debugger-feature-tour.md).

 ## Customize Visual Studio